 The war, however, brought the government experiment at Fort Madison to a close.
 Being poorly situated the garrison there was subject to repeated attacks by the Indians.
 This hostility, said to have been of British origin, resulted in frequent requests by the commandant for relief.
 Finally, being "reduced to the direst extremity and driven to the verge of starvation" the garrison decided to abandon the post and escape.
-Dig-
+Digging a trench to the river the soldiers were able to elude the besiegers, remove their "provisions and property", and gain "their boats by crawling out on hands and knees . . . leaving the fort wrapped in flames to the enemy's utter surprise."